GoogleCloudPlatform/pci-gke-blueprint/README.md

 ### Component Projects

-There are several GCP projects to create:
+There 4 several GCP projects to create:

 * network
 * management